Medication Assisted Recovery**

 Fortunately, there are some medications that treat protracted withdrawal and make a life in recovery a possibility.
 Many more are desperately needed.
 The medications must be meticulously studied and investments of millions of dollars precede FDA approval.
 There are no FDA approved medications to treat addiction to benzodiazepines, cocaine or marijuana yet.

-Medication support is not a cure for addiction, but can assist the person new in recovery to engage in the recovery process.
-Medication support is most helpful as a part of a comprehensive program of recovery, including 12 Step groups, professional counseling and other recovery supports, like recovery houses or community recovery centers.
+Medication assistance is not a cure for addiction, but can assist the person new in recovery to engage in the recovery process.
+Medication assistance is most helpful as a part of a comprehensive program of recovery, including 12 Step groups, professional counseling and other recovery supports, like recovery houses or community recovery centers.
 Individual medical assessment, diagnosis and treatment are necessary in order to effectively treat addiction, just like any chronic illness.
 Medications to support recovery are specific to the drugs of abuse.
 Most help by reducing cravings and/or blocking drug effects.

 Medications to Treat Alcoholism